countertenor/mozart/README.md

 ```
 exec_source:
-py: /usr/bin/python3
+py: /usr/bin/python
 sh: /bin/bash
 ```

 This lets Mozart know that if you place any file with the extension of `.sh`, then run it using `/bin/bash`.
 If you place any file with the extension `.py`, then run it using `/usr/bin/python`.

-These are the only 2 extensions added by default in Mozart.
+**Note:** These are the only 2 extensions added by default in Mozart.
 If you add any other type of script apart from python or bash, you will need to add the execution source in the `yaml`.

-##### Delims
+#### Delims

 This lets you change the default delimiters (default - `{{`, `}}`)